Mphosih/Mphosih/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me johannampho5@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: i love playing game and i jave always wanted to create one
+- ⚡ Fun fact: i love playing games and i jave always wanted to create one

 <!---
 Mphosih/Mphosih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.